thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 I love that drive forward the arts, technology and social projects that characterise my adult life.
 It was a lifeline during a pandemic that locked me into my apartment for almost 4 months, alone.
 I met someone on Twitter, who later held me at my wedding.
-A number of my closest adult relationships exist in their richness today because of the _The Bird Site_.
+A number of my closest adult relationships exist in their richness today because of the The Bird Site.
 Because of all of this, it felt complicated to extract myself from the only place on the Internet that I had managed to make a home of.
 It felt complicated because _the Internet is real life_, and it has been a long time since it wasn't.
 And I suppose, also, because one of big tech's only consistent cultural behaviours